lihowfun/Aphelenchoides/README.md

 ```

 ## Batch running and Count the copy numbers of CAZyme (fig2)
 ### This script help to run the CAZyme script of mutiple species in one script.
 We put all the protein fasta file in same folder in <specie_name>.fasta format.
-After running this script, the copies number of CAZyme across each nematodes species with name "HmmNum.txt" will be generated.
+After running this script, the copies number of CAZyme across each nematodes species with output name "HmmNum.txt" will be generated.

 ```
 perl runCAZYme.v3.pl .